yesminmarie/gobarber-backend/README.md

 <h1 align="center">:rocket: GoBarber-Backend :rocket:</h1>

-<p align="center">This project was developed in the GoStack Bootcamp from Rocketseat.
+<p align="center">This project was developed in GoStack Bootcamp from Rocketseat.
 It is the backend of a application for barbershops named GoBarber.
 The frontend can be accessed <a href="https://github.com/yesminmarie/gobarber-web">here</a> and the mobile version <a href="https://github.com/yesminmarie/gobarber-mobile">here</a>.</p>

 <p align="center">
  <a href="#objective">Objective</a> •